The Only Ones: Influence

-The band members' musical proficiency distinguished them from most of their peers.
-Their dominant drug-related lyrical themes on songs such as "Another Girl, Another Planet," and "The Big Sleep," also fit in with the Zeitgeist of the era on both sides of the Atlantic.
-Perrett and Kellie caught the eye of Johnny Thunders, founding member of the New York Dolls and the Heartbreakers, and worked as sidemen on Thunders' solo debut album, So Alone, notably appearing together on the classic "You Can't Put Your Arms Around a Memory".
-However, drug addiction, particularly heroin use, derailed their career, and singer/guitarist/songwriter Perrett has only sporadically been heard from since the band split in 1982.
-He briefly resurfaced in the mid 1990s with the album, Woke Up Sticky, and released his debut solo album, How The West Was Won in 2017.
+Perrett and Kellie were noticed by Johnny Thunders, founding member of the New York Dolls and the Heartbreakers, and worked as sidemen on Thunders' debut solo studio album, So Alone, notably appearing together on the classic "You Can't Put Your Arms Around a Memory".
+However, drug addiction, particularly heroin use, derailed their career, and Perrett had only sporadically been heard from since the band broke up in 1982.
+He briefly resurfaced in the mid 1990s with the studio album, Woke Up Sticky, and released his debut solo studio album, How the West Was Won in 2017.

-Lead guitarist Perry went on to play as a session guitarist for artists including The Sisters of Mercy, Evan Dando and Marianne Faithfull.
+Lead guitarist Perry went on to play as a session guitarist for artists including the Sisters of Mercy, Evan Dando and Marianne Faithfull.
 More recently, he has written several well received music biographies on the Who's seminal hits compilation Meaty Beaty Big and Bouncy, the Rolling Stones' double album Exile on Main Street and in 2004, Jimi Hendrix's Electric Ladyland.
 During 2005–2006, he played and recorded with singer-songwriter Freddie Stevenson.

-The Only Ones have been influential on the indie rock and alternative rock scenes ever since their initial success, on bands such as The Replacements, Blur, Nirvana, and more recently The Libertines.
-Several bands have covered their song "Another Girl, Another Planet", including The Libertines (at London Forum with Perrett guesting), The Replacements and Blink 182.
-Their song "The Whole of the Law" was covered by Yo La Tengo on their album, Painful.
+The Only Ones have been influential on the indie rock and alternative rock scenes ever since their initial success, on bands such as the Replacements, Blur, Nirvana, and more recently the Libertines.
+Several bands have covered their song "Another Girl, Another Planet", including the Libertines (at London Forum with Perrett guesting), The Replacements and Blink-182.
+Their song "The Whole of the Law" was covered by Yo La Tengo on their sixth studio album, Painful (1993).